 Internal walls

-Repair category:
+Repair category: 1

 Notes: No significant defects evident.

-Floors including sub-floors Repair category:
+Floors including sub-floors

+Repair category: 1

+No obvious significant defects were identified within the limitations

 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.